vaugusto42/generation_tm3_AndroidStudioKotlin/README.md

 # Building Apps with Kotlin on Android Studio IDE

 Hello everyone!
-So here I've committed some examples that's been given in class during my studies at Generation Brazil Mobile Kotlin Bootcamp.
+So here I've committed some examples that's been given in class during my studies at Generation Brazil' Mobile Kotlin Bootcamp.
-If you wish, the Todo App compiles all the topics I've learned at the program and gives a better perspective on how all knoledge works together.
+If you want a more straigh forward approach, the Todo App compiles all the topics I've learned at the program and gives a better understanding on how all tools works together.

 ## 🚀 Getting Starter